Data visualisation and ray tracing in Python based on NVIDIA OptiX framework.

 materials: flat, diffuse, reflective, refractive; including: light dispersion, surface roughness and metalness, volume scattering, and nested volumes

 light sources: spherical and parallelogram, light emission in volumes, uniform environmental light or environment map

-post-processing: tonal correction curves, levels adjustment, apply mask/overlay, AI denoiser
+post-processing: tonal correction curves, levels adjustment, apply mask/overlay, AI denoiser and upsampler

 callbacks: at the scene initialization, start and end of each frame raytracing, end of progressive accumulation

 8/16/32bps(hdr) image output to numpy array, or save to popular image file formats

 zero-copy access to GPU buffers wrapped in ndarrays: 8/32bpc image, hit and object info, albedo, normals